digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.dbgi.mvisani.2024.01.03.md

 ## Todo today
-* prepare data for anticipating LOTUS using [grape](https://github.com/AnacletoLAB/grape).
+- [ ] prepare data for anticipating LOTUS using [grape](https://github.com/AnacletoLAB/grape).
-* get all species from LOTUS (locally), run on the cluster to get the phylogeny.
+- [x] get all species from LOTUS (locally), run on the cluster to get the phylogeny.
+- [x] create Classyfire phylogeny
-* link molecules to Classyfire
+- [ ] link molecules to Classyfire
-* link species to molecules
+- [ ] link species to molecules
-* Should I use ontologies ? should it be a directed graph ?

 ## Doing
+To get full LOTUS https://w.wiki/8jGu

 ## Done
 *